YureiNox/app_installer_for_flipperzero/README.md

-# this repo is in progress please be pacient.
+# this repo is in progress please be pacient. ;)

-# if you wan't already install c app check this repo :  https://github.com/m1ch3al/flipper-zero-dev-tutorial
+# you can already install c app -----> check this repo :  https://github.com/m1ch3al/flipper-zero-dev-tutorial